-HORIZON-CL5-2025-03-D2-08: Driving Urban Transition Co-Funded Partnership
+HORIZON-CL5-2025-06-D2-08: Driving Urban Transitions to a sustainable future (DUT) Co-Funded Partnership

-Call: Cluster 5 Call 03-2025 (WP 2025) Specific conditions Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 56.00 million would allow these outcomes to be addressed appropriately.
+Call: Cluster 5 Ca Call: Cluster 5 Call 06-2025 (WP 2025) Specific conditions 5 Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 56.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 56.00 million.
-Type of Action Programme Co-fund Action Eligibility conditions The conditions are described in General Annex B. The following exceptions apply:

-The proposal must be submitted by the coordinator of the consortium funded under HORIZON-CL5-2021-D2-01-16: Co-Funded Partnership: Driving Urban Transitions to a sustainable future (DUT).
+Type of Action Programme Co-fund Action Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The proposal must be submitted by the coordinator of the consortium funded under HORIZON-CL5-2021-D2-01-16: Co-Funded Partnership: Driving Urban Transitions to a sustainable future (DUT).
 This eligibility condition is without prejudice to the possibility to include additional partners.
 Procedure The procedure is described in General Annex F. The following exceptions apply: The evaluation committee will be composed partially by representatives of EU institutions.
-If the outcome of amendment preparations is an award decision, the coordinator of the consortium funded under the grant agreement that was established in response to the call topic HORIZON-CL5-2021-D2-01-16 will be invited submit an amendment to the grant agreement, on behalf of the beneficiaries.
-Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: This action is intended to be implemented in the form of an amendment of the grant agreement concluded pursuant to topic HORIZON-CL5-2021-D2-01-16.
-For the additional activities covered by this action: The funding rate is up to 30 % of the eligible costs.
-Beneficiaries may provide financial support to third parties (FSTP).
-The support to third parties can only be provided in the form of grants. • Financial support provided by the participants to third parties is one of the primary activities of this action to allow the partnership to achieve its objectives.
-The EUR 60 000 threshold provided for in Article 204(a) of the Financial Regulation N° 2018/1046 does not apply. • The maximum amount of FSTP to be granted to an individual third party is EUR 5.000.000.
+If the outcome of amendment preparations is an award decision, the coordinator of the consortium funded under the grant agreement that was established in response to the call topic HORIZON-CL5-2021-D2-01-16 and HORIZON-CL5-2023-D2-01-08 will be invited to submit an amendment to the grant agreement, on behalf of the beneficiaries.
+Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: This action is intended to be implemented in the form of an amendment of the grant agreement concluded pursuant to topics HORIZON-CL5- 2021-D2-01-16 and HORIZON-CL5-2023-D2-01-08.
+For the additional activities covered by this action:

+• The funding rate is up to 30 % of the eligible costs. • Beneficiaries may provide financial support to third parties (FSTP).
+The support to third parties can only be provided in the form of grants. • The maximum amount of FSTP to be granted to an individual third party is EUR 5.000.000.
 This amount is justified since provision of FSTP is the primary activity of this action and it is based on the extensive experience under predecessors of this partnership.
 The starting date of the grant awarded under this topic may be as of the submission date of the application.
 Applicants must justify the need for a retroactive starting date in their application.
 Costs incurred from the starting date of the action may be considered eligible (and will be reflected in the entry into force date of the amendment to the grant agreement).

-Expected Outcome: This topic is a continuation of the Driving Urban Transition (DUT) Co-Funded Partnership to enable the roll-out of its full strategy and action plan and assist cities in their sustainability and climate neutrality transitions.
-Actions will contribute to the achievement of the European Green Deal targets, the UN Agenda 2030 commitments, the Urban Agenda for the EU, the New EU Urban Mobility Framework, the Habitat III New Urban Agenda and the Paris Agreement.
+Expected Outcome: This topic is a continuation of the Driving Urban Transitions to a sustainable future (DUT) Co-Funded Partnership to enable the roll-out of its full strategy and action plan and assist cities in their sustainability and climate neutrality transitions.
+Actions will contribute to the achievement of the European Green Deal targets, the UN 2030 Agenda for Sustainable Development commitments, the Urban Agenda for the EU, the New EU Urban Mobility Framework, the Habitat III New Urban Agenda and the Paris Agreement.
 European cities need to engage urgently in sustainability and climate-neutrality transitions.